The status of branches

 Branches may also choose to set up their own social media accounts, but should notify central office of the details so that we can actively help cross-promote your posts.
 We can also provide advice with setting up social media accounts.
 Any social media accounts linked to an Early Education branch must comply with the organisation's social media policy.

-Early Education’s legal name (British Association for Early Childhood Education) and its Registered Charity numbers and Companies House number should be displayed on all branch flyers, programmes and printed papers:
+Early Education’s legal name (British Association for Early Childhood Education) and its Registered Charity numbers and Companies House number must be displayed on all branch flyers, programmes and printed papers:

 British Association for Early Childhood Education (Early Education)